(Last updated on: 20/08/2022)

 Why visit the national parks in Massachusetts?

 Why visit the national parks in Massachusetts?
 The answer is that Massachusetts hosts a variety of national parks that tell a lot about American history and culture.
 Explore the birthplace of the 2nd American president at Adams national historic park, or find the site of the Boston tea party at Boston national park!
 And besides the history, these sites are beautiful and packed with amazing experiences, so it’s fun all round!
+The national parks in Massachusetts are also great for almost anyone to visit – even if you’re on vacation visiting national parks with grandparents, as there’s a wide range of trails for all levels.

 How many national parks in Massachusetts are there?